Captivating speakers and a slate of can’t-miss sessions are waiting for you.

 Learn More About Steven

 Steven C. Sweat, M.Ed.
 (They/Them/Theirs) is a higher education practitioner celebrating 20 years of residence life and student affairs experiences (from student staff to senior leadership) across the MACUHO, NEACUHO, and SEAHO regions.
-Specifically, they’ve engaged in paraprofessional and professional training and development, residential curricula support, campus community engagement, student organization advising, and diversity, equity, and inclusion (DEI) programmatic efforts.
+Specifically, they’ve engaged in paraprofessional and professional training and development, residential curricula support, campus community engagement, student organization advising, and a wide variety of programmatic efforts.
 Currently, they are a doctoral student within the Leadership in Education PhD program at the University of Massachusetts Lowell.
-Research interests include DEI efforts in higher education, with a dissertation topic focused on exploring student affairs practitioner sense of belonging.
+Research interests include student efforts in higher education, with a dissertation topic focused on exploring student affairs practitioner sense of belonging.

 Alex Broshious, The Ohio State University